Founder and Executive Director

 Director of Events

 As the Director of Events for the Oral Cancer Foundation one of my main roles is to help others plan and execute fund raising, screening, and awareness events around the country.
-Our goal is to expose communities to the world of oral cancer, promote early detection and awareness through these events.
+Our goal is to expose communities to the world of oral cancer, promote early detection and awareness, and importantly, raise the funding necessary to support our many intitiatives as well as researchers at institutions around the country through these events.
 Volunteers are a major and valuable resource for doing these events, so I am also always looking for dedicated people who want to make a difference in the world and help put an end to this terrible disease.
 The foundation organizes free screenings in areas of the country where disparities in health care exist, and where known risk factors are common.
 The Bruce Paltrow Oral Cancer Fund is OCF’s core partner in making many of these events possible.

 I became involved with the Oral Cancer Foundation following the loss of my oldest brother to tongue cancer.
 This was a disease I had never heard of before, but after witnessing the devastating effects this had on my brother and other oral cancer patients, I decided to get involved.
 Through my annual memorial walk for my brother, (The David Nasto Walk) I am now raising awareness and hopefully saving some lives.
-OCF was the only organization I found which was totally dedicated to awareness, research and early detection programs, and I am proud to now be a part of it, and a proactive participant in changing the course of this disease in the world.
+OCF was the only organization I found which was totally dedicated to awareness, funding research, and early detection programs, and which had the metrics to show their tangible impact.
+I am proud to now be a part of it, and a proactive participant in changing the course of this disease in the world.

 Manager, OCF News Site